|Responsible Unit:||Office of the President|

 - Wear an acceptable face covering if over 2 years of age, except when:

-- working alone in an enclosed space.
+- working alone in an enclosed space (with walls and a door).

 - wearing one is prohibited by law or regulation while performing a job duty.